-This itinerary is provided as example only – prevailing conditions and local arrangements may cause variation.
-Helicopter flights can be purchased additional to the cruise tariff as a package or individually.
+This is a sample itinerary only.
+Prevailing conditions, local arrangements and indeed, what we discover on the day, may cause variation.
+Helicopter flights can be purchased additional to the indicated tariff as a package or individually.

 Your adventure begins in the Perth – capital of the sprawling state of Western Australia.

 Occupying the entire western third of the Australian continent, Western Australia is Australia’s largest state but despite its vastness, the state has just 2.3 million inhabitants representing only 10% of the nation’s population.

 The capital is a modern and vibrant city featuring many attractions; in fact Perth was ranked eighth in The Economist’s 2010 list of the World’s Most Liveable Cities.
 Not a bad starting point for your adventure on the ‘still wild west coast’.

 Join your fellow adventurers on-board the magnificent TRUE NORTH for a welcome aboard cocktail party and the first of many sumptuous dining experiences as we begin the overnight cruise to the Abrolhos Islands.

 The Houtman Abrolhos are a chain of 122 islands and associated coral reefs lying some eighty kilometres due west of Geraldton.
 They are the southernmost true coral reef in the Indian Ocean and one of the highest latitude reef systems in the world.
 They are also one of the world’s most important seabird rookeries and the centre of Western Australia's largest single species fishery, the Western Rock Lobster Fishery.
 The islands have a small seasonal population of fishermen and they are well known as the site of numerous shipwrecks, the most famous being the Dutch ships Batavia, which was wrecked in 1629, and Zeewijk, wrecked in 1727.